 Bike Rodeos provide elementary and middle school children with the opportunity to learn, practice, and demonstrate bike handling skills in a fun, safe and encouraging atmosphere.
 We partner with local schools and other organizations to conduct one or two a year.
 2021 Rodeos will be posted here when scheduled.

 Created an inventory of bike racks throughout the town, and we used it to identify needs and facilitate installing more.
-Partnering with local donors, we plan to install 10 new bike racks in public spaces this spring.
+Partnering with local donors, we installed 10 new bike racks in public spaces this past spring.

 Created Cycle Sense, a regular series of articles highlighting bicycle riding skills, techniques and best practices; current trends; and activities in neighboring communities published in the Marblehead Reporter and online.

 Organized a series of Community Bike Rides during the summer of 2019 in cooperation with different town departments.

 Provided input to the town’s Complete Streets committee regarding bicycling and pedestrian infrastructure needs and priorities.
 Surveyed town bicycle riders in 2019 and 2020, presented findings to the Green Marblehead Committee.
 Actively participated with Towle Engineering in the 2020 Rail Trail redesign.